cattypkung/TFObjectDetectionAPIExtractor/README.md

 # TFObjectDetectionAPIExtractor
- A tool for extracting images from Tensorflow object detection API
+ A tool for extracting objects in images by using [Tensorflow object detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).